 And, of course… chatbot case studies.
-These reports greatly help us form a vivid understanding of how chatbot (system) benefits actually work to aid businesses and organizations.
+These reports greatly help us form a vivid understanding of how chatbot (system) benefits actually work to aid businesses, organizations, and education.
 After all, they are often utilized by providers themselves as a way to promote their brand and field of expertise directly.

 Some even give hints of what’s in store for chatbots for the next few years ahead.

-DECEN Muebles Infantiles: Only 20% of Sales NOT from Chatbots
+1. DECEN Muebles Infantiles: Only 80% of Sales from Chatbots

 - Chatbot Provider: Chatfuel (case study)